hawkore/mule4-spring-boot-starter/README.md

     ```
     **NOTE**:

-    - You will need access to mulesoft's private repository (https://repository.mulesoft.org/nexus/content/repositories/private/),
+    - You will need access to Mulesoft's private repository (https://repository.mulesoft.org/nexus/content/repositories/private/),
     otherwise, try to install AnypointStudio 7+, add Mule Runtime 4.2.2 EE to AnypointStudio (or another Mule enterprise version to match the starter version you use) and
-    create from AnypointStudio a Mule Application with that Mule Runtime EE version, this should update your local maven repository with required Mule enterprise modules to build embedded Mule 4 Runtime EE as Spring Boot application ;).
+    create from AnypointStudio a Mule Application with that Mule Runtime EE version.
+This should update your local maven repository with required Mule enterprise modules to build embedded Mule 4 Runtime EE as a Spring Boot application ;).

-    - To deploy and run applications on production, you will need a valid Mule EE license into the classpath of your embedded application, follow the steps at [Install an Enterprise License](https://docs.mulesoft.com/mule-runtime/4.2/installing-an-enterprise-license) and
+    - To deploy and run applications on production, you will need a valid Mule EE license into the classpath of your Spring Boot Mule Runtime application.
+Follow the steps at [Install an Enterprise License](https://docs.mulesoft.com/mule-runtime/4.2/installing-an-enterprise-license) and
     [Install Enterprise License on Embedded Mule](https://docs.mulesoft.com/mule-runtime/4.2/installing-an-enterprise-license#install-enterprise-license-on-embedded-mule).

-    Take a look to [spring-boot-mule4-runtime-ee](samples/spring-boot-mule4-runtime-ee/README.md) sample project.
+    Take a look at [spring-boot-mule4-runtime-ee](samples/spring-boot-mule4-runtime-ee/README.md) sample project.

 #### Mule Runtime versions

 This starter will add Mule Runtime dependencies to your Spring Boot application.

-As new versions of Mule Runtime are released we will release new versions of this stater.
+As new versions of Mule Runtime are released we will release new versions of this starter.

 | Starter version      | Mule CE version (starter-ce)     | Mule EE version (starter-ee)      |
 |:--------------------:|:--------------------------------:|:---------------------------------:|